walf443/learn-rust/README.md

 # learn-rust

-This repo is for learn rust examples for my porpose.
+This repo is for learn rust examples for my purpose.